Renaud de Pons (seneschal of Gascony)

 Near-contemporary miniature depicting the troubadour Rainaut de Pon, possibly to be identified with Renaud.

-Renaud de Pons (fl.
-1189–1228) was a nobleman from the Saintonge.
+Renaud de Pons was a nobleman from the Saintonge.
 He served as Seneschal of Gascony between 1214 and 1217 and briefly as Seneschal of Poitou in 1216.
 He went on the Fifth Crusade in 1217–21.
 He and his nephew, Renaud II de Pons, are distinguished in contemporary documents by the epithets senior (the elder) and iunior (the younger).
 He is also known by the epithet Palmarius because he was a crusader.

 Renaud was the second son of Pons I, lord of Pons, and Germasia.
 He first appears in the historical record when he consented to a donation of family property made by his elder brother, Geoffroy III, to the Abbey of Saint-Florent de Saumur in 1189.
 The following year he and his brother confirmed a donation of Richard I, King of England, to the Abbey of La Sauve-Majeure.

 By June 1214 Renaud was in the following of John, King of England.
 He was one of the commissioners, along with Hubert de Burgh and Aimery de Rochefort, authorized by John to negotiate a truce with King Philip Augustus of France.
 The result was the Truce of Chinon that ended the war between England and France on 18 September 1214.
 Renaud and his nephew stood among the guarantors of the treaty.
 Earlier that year, with Aimery VII of Thouars and Savari de Mauléon among others, he had guaranteed the peace treaty between John and the count of La Marche, Hugh IX.

 Renaud was appointed seneschal of Gascony in 1214, replacing Geoffrey de Neville.
 John also granted Renaud the wardship of Theobald le Botiller and custody of his lands of Weeton, Treules and Routhcliffe in Ireland.
 Henry, Archbishop of Dublin, was also requested in August 1214 to hand over the castles of Dorles, Rashue, Loshe, Armolen and Kakaulis which belonged to Theobald Walter in Ireland.